-If you have any questions about an excursion note, please contact the author of the permission note by calling 02 4647 5333 or the International Student Assistant on 02 4629 6240.
+If you have any questions about an excursion note, please contact the author of the permission note by calling 02 4647 5333 or the Assistant to Head of Admissions on 02 4629 6240.

 Students need to be aware they must attend school each day.
 School excursions, the annual School Camp and Speech Night are considered normal school days and attendance is compulsory.
 If students do not attend these days, their report will show an absence.
 Students should only be absent in relation to illness.
 In the event of illness please contact the School by telephone on the day of illness.